brendaoby/zero_day/README.md

-*This is my first repo created with a VM*
+*This is my first repo using a VM*